 The adventures of Kwai Chang Caine (David Carradine), a half-white/half-Chinese Shaolin monk wandering throughout the Wild West, helping people along the way with sage wisdom for the good people and devastating expertise in martial arts for the bad ones.
+Originally based on a concept developed by Bruce Lee, but changed considerably into the ultimately broadcast version.
 This series aired from 1972 to 1975.

 When it premiered, it was a unique Western series with a half-Asian lead character (albeit played by an actor with no Asian ancestry) who refused to use a gun and looked out for the innocent, especially the minority groups that the genre typically ignored.
 The emphasis of the series was very much on philosophy, particularly Eastern philosophy, rather than gunplay.